danielpodwysocki/ansible/README.md

 ## Roles that won't see any attention anymore:

 + nomad - sets up Nomad nodes and joins them together using Consul - will not get any new updates, went with Kubernetes instead
-+ swarm - sets up my swarm cluster and deploys the stacks via Ansible - no longer being updated, went with Kubernetes instead

 ## Requirments files